atlassian-labs/data-center-terraform/docs/docs/troubleshooting/TROUBLESHOOTING.md

 Error: Persistent volume claim atlassian-dc-bamboo-share-home-pvc still exists with
 ```
-### Solution
+**Solution**
 If a bamboo pod termination stalls, it will block pvc and pv deletion.
-To fix this problem we need to terminate bamboo pod first and run uninstall command again.
+To fix this problem we need to terminate product pod first and run uninstall command again.
 ```
 kubectl delete pod <bamboo-pod> -n bamboo --force
 ```